Trusted WordPress tutorials, when you need them most.

 Autosave Posts in WordPress

 The autosave feature helps you restore content if something goes wrong before you can save it.
-For example, if your browser crashed or your computer hanged while writing, then you can restore your latest draft from the autosave.
+For example, if your browser crashed or your computer froze while writing, then you can restore your latest draft from the autosave.

 WordPress also saves post revisions each time a user clicks on the save, update, or publish button.
 Unlike auto-saves, these revisions are permanently stored in the WordPress database.